fmstacco/task-tracker/README.md

 # Credits

 * [Alura](https://www.alura.com.br/) to reinforce learning on Python.

 * [Code Institute Python Project template](https://github.com/Code-Institute-Org/python-essentials-template-v1) - the framework for this project.

-* [Youtube Gustavo Guanabara](https://www.youtube.com/watch?v=S9uPNppGsGo&list=PLHz_AreHm4dlKP6QQCekuIPky1CiwmdI6) - to reinforce learning on Python.

-* [Personalized task manager in Python](https://www.geeksforgeeks.org/personalized-task-manager-in-python/) - inspired me to structure my project.

 * [Create a Task Tracker](https://www.youtube.com/watch?v=ynd67UwG_cI&t=351s) - inspired me to structure my project.

-## Code
+* [Geeksforgeeks](https://www.geeksforgeeks.org/how-to-make-a-todo-list-cli-application-using-python/amp/) - inspired me to structure my project and decide which path I would follow.

 * [GitHub Mortgage Calculator](https://github.com/frankiesanjana/mortgage-calculator/) - Carpe Diem Task Manager code was developed having as a main inspiration this repository.
 I borrowed some of the code from the Mortgage calculator repository to help create the task manager, to save the user, send the tasks to the spreadsheet, retrieve it, etc. I have also customized the code to achieve the project goals.

-* [Simple Personality Quiz](https://github.com/edubz99/Simple-Personality-Quiz) - this repository was also among my initial inspirations for the quiz.

-* [Youtube Code Feature](https://www.youtube.com/watch?v=XnH56whHQqw) - this tutorial was my first inspiration for the quiz.
-I even deployed the walkthrough I have done following this tutorial.
-However, I ended up choosing the WebShala tutorial, as this one uses the HTML as a database for the questions, not a separated file on JavaScript.

-* [Sweet Alert](https://sweetalert.js.org/) - the code for the alert for the unsuccessful form submission.

-* [EmailJS](https://www.emailjs.com) - the code to make the form effective for submitting potential clients' data to my email.
+* [Love Sandwiches](https://github.com/fmstacco/love-sandwiches/blob/main/run.py) - great walkthrough which inspired to structure my project.

+* [Mortgage calculator](https://github.com/frankiesanjana/mortgage-calculator), [Escape the Cave](https://github.com/roomacarthur/escape-the-cave), [Loadsheet Planner](https://github.com/EwanColquhoun/loadsheet-planner/) - I learned a lot from these Project Portfolios and these inspired me on structure my README and understand some concepts.

+* [Personalized task manager in Python](https://www.geeksforgeeks.org/personalized-task-manager-in-python/) - inspired me to structure my project.

+* [Youtube Gustavo Guanabara](https://www.youtube.com/watch?v=S9uPNppGsGo&list=PLHz_AreHm4dlKP6QQCekuIPky1CiwmdI6) - to reinforce learning on Python.

+* [Youtube Dev Aprender](https://www.youtube.com/watch?v=3UGMtv0Vn40) - inspired me to structure my project and decide which path I would follow.

 [Back to top](<#contents>)